Indian Traditional Style Interior - Design Ideas and Inspiration

 -

-Rich, earthy tones work best - think deep reds, golds, greens, and blues.
-If feeling bold, use more saturated hues on one wall or via textiles.
-Balance with neutral walls to avoid overwhelming small rooms.
+It is best to stick with rich, earthy tones like deep reds, golds, greens and blues.
+If you’re feeling bold, use more saturated hues on one wall or in the textiles.
+Make sure to balance the interior with neutral walls, especially if the room is small.

 -